Power of Pictures and Diagrams in a Business Communication

 - data visualization – Excel charts, data tables,

-- typography – text itself can be used too as a way to convey additional information, e.g. various font can create a different feeling (formal, light, heavy, handwritten).
-Some examples on using handwritten fonts in a presentation are in this article.
+- typography – the text itself can be used too as a way to convey additional information, e.g. various fonts can create a different feeling (formal, light, heavy, handwritten).
+Some examples of using handwritten fonts in a presentation are in this article.

 I focus on using simple diagrams.
 Why diagrams?

-Because diagrams are the form of concept visualization, that everyone can create.
+Because diagrams are a form of concept visualization, that everyone can create.
 Everyone can draw a rectangle and arrow, can’t you?

 If you need some hints, check my Slideshare below.